Thinesh0521/Scratchcard-generator/ReadMe.md

 ---
 ## Conclusion
 I found this deployment project enjoyable and exciting but unfortunately due to serious situation I am facing, I was unable to work to my best ability.
-There were some practical works that were not working due to the errors that were facing and did not have time to solve the issues.
+There were some practical works that were not working due to the errors that I was facing and did not have time to solve the issues.

 But on the other hand, I learnt a lot from theoritically aspects of the deployment and how it works.
+The videos of the teachers in QA helped me alot understand the deployment of a project.
 If I was in a better condition, I would have the chance to look through this project once more time with the help of my teachers, friends and expertises.